 Exclusively Focused on Streamlining Decision Making and Roles in Your Organization

-Free initial consultations regarding your needs during the Covid-19 pandemic and how you can best adjust your organization.
+Free initial consultations regarding your needs and how you can best adjust your organization to meet today's challenges.
 Contact us!

 Who Is Responsible for What?

 We Help Clarify the Responsibilities of People and Units in Your Organization

 Francesco has consulted to companies and organizations worldwide during the last 20 years.
 After receiving his Ph.D. in Sociology from Harvard in 1996, he joined The Monitor Group (now Monitor Deloitte) in Cambridge (MA).
 As a management consultant, he helped Fortune 500 companies achieve their strategic objectives.
 In 2008, he joined the JLJ Group (now the Sovereign Group) as Director for North America.
 In that role, he helped companies and state organizations extend their international businesses, especially to Asia.

 Francesco has published six books and dozens of academic articles.
 He was a Visiting Professor at the Copenhagen Business School for over 10 years, and is Professor of Sociology (with tenure) at Bates College (ME).

 DANIEL RIERA-CRICHTON, PhD

 Daniel received his Ph.D. in Economics from the University of California- Santa Cruz in 2007.
 Daniel has held positions at the International Monetary Fund (IMF), the World Bank (WB), the Inter-American Development Bank (IADB), the United Nations (UN), Cabezon Capital LLC (a macro-based hedge fund in San Francisco), the Bank of Korea (BoK) and the Barcelona Chamber of Commerce.